KadekM/orientdb-scala-stream/README.md

 ## Orientdb Scala Stream

-Library allows you to execute `non blocking queries` and `live queries` on database, and treat them as stream.
+Library allows you to execute `non blocking queries` and `live queries` on database, and treat results as reactive stream.

 Supported
 - Nonblocking queries